MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Register-CsHybridPSTNAppliance.md

 Register-CsHybridPSTNAppliance -Identity 1e298a7b-9a71-4579-9e82-c2988ceb2bf3
 ```

-This example registers the specified hybrid PSTN appliance.
+This example creates the specified hybrid PSTN appliance.

 ## PARAMETERS